DW01/traktor-docs/engine/render.md

 Traktor supports two main rendering approaches, each with different strengths:

 **Deferred Rendering** works in stages: first, render all geometry into a **G-Buffer** (geometry buffer) containing albedo, normals, metallic/roughness, and depth.
 Then, in a separate pass, calculate lighting by reading from the G-Buffer.
 Finally, apply post-processing.
-This approach excels when you have many lights—hundreds or even thousands—because lighting is calculated per-pixel rather than per-object.
+This approach excels when you have many lights - hundreds or even thousands - because lighting is calculated per-pixel rather than per-object.
 It's also great for consistent material quality and efficient lighting calculations.

 **Forward+ Rendering** takes a different approach: it first renders a depth-only pre-pass to establish the Z-buffer, then performs per-tile light culling (figuring out which lights affect which screen regions), and finally renders in a forward pass, shading only with the lights visible in each tile.
 Forward+ shines when you need transparency (which is tricky in deferred), MSAA anti-aliasing, or lower memory usage.